GSacchetti/Segmentation-of-multispectral-and-thermal-images-with-U-NET/README.md

 All steps available in the ipynb notebook named "Implementation_U-NET.ipynb"

-1° - PACKAGES INSTALLATION
+1° - Packages Installation :
 run "pip install -r requirements.txt"

-2° - DATA PREPARATION : Building of the training and test data sets :
+2° - Data Preparation : Building of the training and test data sets :

   a) Download the EXCELS files from the following drive : https://1drv.ms/f/s!/AgrWrFruN85rbarFzVMaBsOx10I and add them to the data/Excel folder